 Almost all of the wood used in the construction of these end tables came from an old entertainment center.

-They are solid pine and finished with a Jacobean stain and semi-gloss poly.
+They are solid pine with a Jacobean stain and semi-gloss finish.

 The single drawer added some storage space and a little weight to these extremely light tables.

 This bench was a commissioned piece that needed to be designed to fit in a hallway and have a rounded corner to keep everyone's knees safe.

 It also needed to be tall for the client who is 6'7" and needed shelves for shoes below.